Hrishikesh Mukherjee: Later life

 His last film was Jhooth Bole Kauwa Kaate.
-Since his original hero Amol Palekar had grown old he had to cast Anil Kapoor.
-He has also directed TV serials like Talaash.
+Since his original hero, Amol Palekar, had grown old, he opted to cast Anil Kapoor.
+He has directed TV serials including Talaash.

 Death

 In later life, Mukherjee suffered from chronic kidney failure and would go to Lilavati Hospital for dialysis.
 He was admitted to Lilavati Hospital in Mumbai early on Tuesday, 6 June 2006 after he complained of uneasiness.
-Mukherjee died few weeks later on 27 August 2006.
+Mukherjee died a few weeks later on 27 August 2006.

 Personal life

 Mukherjee was married and has three daughters and two sons.
-His wife died more than three decades before him.
+His wife died over three decades before him.

-His younger brother Dwarkanath Mukherjee helped write the screenplay for many of his films.
+His younger brother, Dwarkanath Mukherjee, helped write the screenplay for many of his films.

-He was an animal lover and had many dogs and sometimes an odd cat at his residence in Bandra, Mumbai.
-He was staying with only his servants and pets in the last phase of his life.
+He was an animal lover and had many dogs and occasionally cats at his residence in Bandra, Mumbai.
+In his final years, Mukherjee was exclusively staying with his servants and pets.
 Family members and friends would visit him regularly.